My “HIGH 54” Sega CD / SEGA 32X Games That Are Still Fun Playing NOW

 .

-AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY LIST OF 25 Sega CD GAMES THAT ARE STILL FUN TO PLAY TODAY (if you have similar gaming tastes):
+AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY LIST OF Sega CD / SEGA 32X GAMES THAT ARE STILL FUN playing in whatever year it is now:

 #1 - The Terminator